5-Minute Overnight Steel Cut Oatmeal

 STEP #3 When you wake up the next morning, stumble your way into the kitchen and the turn the burner back on to the high heat setting then pour in 1/2 cup to 1 cup (depending on thick you like your oats) of milk and stir together.
 I like to use unsweetened vanilla hemp milk for a boost of omega-3s.

 As the oats begin to boil, continue to stir intermittently and cook, until about 4-5 minutes have passed.
 Then that’s it!
 They’re ready to be served warm with your favorite toppings.

 How to Store Leftovers

-Since this makes a fairly large batch, I usually have leftovers that I store in an airtight container in the refrigerator for up to 5 days.
+Since this makes a few servings, I usually have leftovers that I store in an airtight container in the refrigerator for up to 5 days.
 Then I just microwave them for about 2 minutes with a splash of milk to rehydrate.